Afnanksalal/Ptero-vm/README.md

 ## 💁‍♀️ How to use

-- first download every files
+- first download every file
-- now create a multiegg server ( it need to be multiegg or it wont work )
+- now create a multiegg server ( it  needs to be multiegg or it won't work )
 - choose python in multiegg
 - go to startup of the server and change the startup file `installer.py`
 - now go back to your server and start it, you will get a blank terminal